DR. AMAURI WELLNESS CENTRE

 Are you ready to learn more about IV vitamin C and its impact on cancer?
 Here are your answers to common questions:

-Why should IV vitamin C be part of cancer treatment?
+Why should vitamin C be used as an adjunctive cancer care support?

 From slowing down cancer growth to improving immunity, high-dose vitamin C is frequently favored by and prescribed to cancer patients.
 However, large doses of vitamin C in the plasma and urine with antitumor activity can only be obtained intravenously, leading to greater serum levels (70 folds higher) when compared to oral supplements.
-At these high doses IV vitamin C, works as an oxidant (not an antioxidant) inside the cancer cells, which helps kill cancer cells and slows down the growth of tumors.
+At these high doses IV vitamin C, works as an oxidant (not an antioxidant) inside the cancer cells, which slows down the growth of tumors.

 How does IV vitamin C work?